Vortex0034/SabbathServer/README.md

 cmake ..
 cmake --build .
 ```

+## Short-term Goals

+- Improvements to user registration: organizing the process of hashing passwords and adding them to the database;
+- Providing the authorization process;
+- Adding the ability to save message history;
+- Test coverage of existing code;
+- Ensure data transfer via SSL protocol.

 🚧 Early Development - Core functionality is implemented but the project lacks many features expected from a production chat system.